📋 FTC DISCLOSURE

 These 10 terms are your foundation.
 With them, you can read most financial articles and understand what your brokerage account is actually doing.

-- Investing for Beginners: The Complete Guide
+- Investing for Beginners: The Complete Guide to Building Wealth in 2026

 - 7 Investing Mistakes Beginners Should Avoid